Key takeaways

 Mapping Merchant IDs and Fees

 Map merchant_id and sub_merchant_id to legal entities and GL segments through a controlled lookup.
-Approve new IDs, and keep product line specific mapping to enable profitability analysis.
+Approve new IDs through a maker checker process.
+Keep product line specific mapping to enable profitability analysis.

 Fee Component Separation